maziac/DeZog/design/breakpoints.md

 ~~~

+## Breakpoint IDs

+Watchpoints (read/write) can be set for whole areas (e.g. 0x1000-0x1FFF).
+They are not related to any ID but the addresses are used directly.

+Breakpoints (including ASSERTs and LOGPOINTs) use IDs.
+Also at the remote (emulator) side.
+IDs are required at remote side to allow conditional breakpoints also at the external remote.
+I.e. it could happen that there are 2 breakpoints at the same address but with different conditions.
+Still it must be possible to distinguish both to remove one of them but keepingthe other.

+The remote's ability to support conditions is optional.
+As we learned above, DeZog will handle them anyway.
+But if the remote would support conditions as well the whole handling will become much faster since no communication would be involved to check the condition.
+But note: currently CSpect does not support conditions and for serial/ZXNext it seems also unlikely that conditions will be supported.
+However the DZRP protocol would allow it.

+ASSERTs: These are just breakpoints with inverted conditions.
+They are handled inside DeZog.
+For the remote they are simply breakpoints (with a condition).

+LOGPOINTs: Are handled by DeZog only.
+Unlike conditions the DZRP does not support logpoints.
+For the remote a logpoint is just a breakpoint (and could additionally include a condition).
+The logpoint printing is completely evaluated and done in DeZog.

+When a breakpoint is hit in the (external) remote the address (instead of the ID) is returned in the pause-notification.
+The reason is:
+Several breakpoints could share the same address.
+Imagine a LOGPOINT or an ASSERT at address 0x8000.
+The user might set additionaly a breakpoint (with no or another condition) in the vscode GUI at the same location.
+The DzrpRemote inside DeZog will then find all breakpoints that correspond to that address and check them all.
+If any's condition is true a break is done otherwise a Continue is sent.

+When a Watchpoint is hit the watch address is returned if the remote does know it (e.g. CSpect can detect an access but does not return the address).
+The Remote (in Dezog) has to know about the remote's capability in this respect.

 # Improved StepOver handling

 For both (ZEsarUX and DZRP) there is an additional handling of the StepOver on top of the already shown behavior.